anthobarbarich/pc2020/content/green.md

     transport modes with our bicycle point.
 We promote Carpooling and Public transports: the more people share a car or public transport, the lower the carbon footprint per passenger, the lower the carbon footprint per festival resident.'
+- title: 5.
+Filtered Tap Water
+  description: 'Filtered tap water is available to avoid a wave of plastic water bottles
+    which usually submerges festivals.
+Meet our less lucrative but more responsible
+    alternative: Paradise City still & sparkling Tap Water.'
+  img: "/uploads/water.svg"
 description: ''

 ---